 Before we get into the fine details of each test, let’s take a look at both the CBEST and CSET to determine what the main differences are.

 CBEST stands for the California Basic Educational Skills Test.
-The State of California wants to ensure that you as a classroom teacher – regardless of your subject area or grade level – possess fundamental skills in mathematics and reading and writing in English.
-The CBEST measures those basic skills.
+The State of California wants to ensure that you as a classroom teacher - regardless of your subject area or grade level - possess fundamental skills in mathematics and reading and writing in English.
+The CBEST measures those basic skills needed for teacher certification.

 CSET stands for the California Subject Examinations for Teachers.
 Unlike the CBEST, the CSET is not a single, uniform test for all teachers.
 The CSET measures your competency in a specific subject area – like art, physical education, science, or Spanish – and will, therefore, look different depending on what you plan to teach.

-Now let’s look at each test in detail, including the kinds of questions that you can expect on each test and who needs to take them.
+Now let’s look at each test in detail, including the kinds of questions that you can expect on each test and who needs to take them to obtain the teacher certification.

 CBEST Sections and Requirements

-To pass the CBEST, you will have to complete three sections.
+To pass the CBEST for your basic skills proficiency, you will have to complete three sections.
 You may take them together in one four-hour session, or in four separate one-hour sessions.

 Reading.
 This section contains 50 multiple-choice questions, which require you to read and comprehend information presented in various text passages and tables.
-The questions will measure these two skills:
+The questions will measure these two skills of the teacher candidates:

 - Critical Analysis and Evaluation (40% of the questions)